FraCipolla/miniRT/libft/libft-war-machine/README.md

 ### Configuration

-If you run the script for the first time, it will automatically create `my_config.sh` file and ask you to edit it with the path of your libftb project.
+If you run the script for the first time, it will automatically create `my_config.sh` file and ask you to edit it with the path of your libft project.
 You can also choose the colors that will be used and the path where the deepthought file will be created.